dsosnoski/concur1/README.md

 found on each pass, along with the processing rate in terms of misspelled words per second.
 At the end of the 10 passes it ends with a summary of the test case and the best time from any pass.

-To run timing tests of the two Java and three Scala edit distance code variations use `mvn scala:run -Dlauncher={name} -DaddArgs={block size}`, where {name} selects the test code:
+To run timing tests of the two Java and four Scala edit distance code variations use `mvn scala:run -Dlauncher={name} -DaddArgs={block size}`, where {name} selects the test code:

 1. `basepool` - Simple Java thread pool, with thread count set to number of available cores